PhantomBot/nightly-build/README.md

 PhantomBot Community Nightly Build Bug Reports:
 https://community.phantombot.tv/c/nightly-builds/bug-reports

-# Getting Versions from PhantomBot 2.3.6+
+# Getting Java, OS and PhantomBot Versions from PhantomBot at Startup
 The Java and OS versions are presented when PhantomBot starts up in the Console, some examples:
 ```
 [05-16-2017 @ 16:42:26.423 GMT] Detected Java 1.8.0_102 running on Linux 4.8.13-100.fc23.x86_64 (amd64)